AShekharCodes/react-native-toastified/README.md

-# React Native Custom Toast
+# react-native-toastified

-A customizable toast component for React Native with smooth animations.
+A minimal and customizable toast component for React Native, with smooth fade-in/out animations.

 ## Installation